صور الصفحة

 22 For my hand shall help him: and my arm shall strengthen him.

-23 The enemy shall have no advantage over him: nor the son of iniquity have power to hurt him.
+23 The enemy shall have no advantage over him nor the son of iniquity have power to

 24 And I will cut down his enemies before his face; and them that hate him I will put to flight 25 And my truth and my mercy shall be with him: and in my name shall his horn be exalted.
 26 And I will set his hand in the sea; and his right hand in the rivers.

-27 He shall cry out to me: Thou art my father: my God, and the support of my salvation.
-28 And I will make him my first-born, high above the kings of the earth.
+ther: my God, and the support of my salvation.
+27 He shall cry out to me: Thou art my fa28 And I will make him my first-born, high above the kings of the earth.

 29 I will keep my mercy for him for ever: and my covenant faithful to him.